Rust-Trends/rust-trends.github.io/content/posts/Building a DNS Server in Rust.md

 This is how a DNS client would structure a query to resolve www.rust-trends.com into an IPv4 address.

 How should we structure this?
 Instead of storing the domain name as a single string, we break it down into its individual labels (e.g., www, rust-trends, com).
 This allows for more efficient processing when serializing and handling compressed DNS messages later.
-We can represent QTYPE and QCLASS as enums:
+We can represent QTYPE and QCLASS as enums.

 ```rust
 // src/dns.rs